varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 ====================================================

-I'm writing this on the third day after the "Heartbleed" bug in OpenSSL devasted internet security, and while I have been very critical of the OpenSSL source code since I first saw it, I have nothing but admiration for the OpenSSL crew and their effort.
+I'm writing this on the third day after the "Heartbleed" bug in OpenSSL devastated internet security, and while I have been very critical of the OpenSSL source code since I first saw it, I have nothing but admiration for the OpenSSL crew and their effort.